Triadic Emergence Architecture

 Mathematical Relationships

-The three dimensions interact through DIFFERENT mathematical relationships because they represent fundamentally different types of complexity:
+The three dimensions interact through different mathematical relationships because they represent fundamentally different types of complexity.

 Exponential (Time/State)